KevinDahlberg/log_my_run_app/README.md

     - [ ] Logic to figure out monthly summary
     - [ ] Logic to figure out yearly summary

-  * Dropdown menus, calendar, and notes for inputting a run
-    - [ ] Way to select date
-    - [ ] Dropdown menu to select distances
-    - [ ] dropdown menu for time
-    - [ ] Add notes functionality

   * View of all the week’s runs on homepage with the ability to select a different week from a calendar
   * View/Edit/Delete run view with all of the dropdown and select date features of the add run screen
   * Style CSS